JatnielGf/jellyfin-version-switcher/README.md

 ### 1. Install JavaScript Injector

 JavaScript Injector is **not included by default** with Jellyfin.
-It is a separate community plugin that must be installed first. urlJavaScript Injector repositoryhttps://github.com/n00bcodr/Jellyfin-JavaScript-Injector
+It is a separate community plugin that must be installed first. urlJavaScript Injector: repositoryhttps://github.com/n00bcodr/Jellyfin-JavaScript-Injector

 For Jellyfin 10.11: